nesquena/backburner/README.md

 # Backburner

 Backburner is a [beanstalkd](http://kr.github.com/beanstalkd/)-powered job queue which can handle a very high volume of jobs.
-You create background jobs, place those on multiple work queues to be processed later.
+You create background jobs and place those on multiple work queues to be processed later.

 Processing background jobs reliably has never been easier then with beanstalkd and Backburner.
-This gem works with any ruby-based web framework but is well-suited for use with [Sinatra](http://sinatrarb.com), [Padrino](http://padrinorb.com) and Rails.
+This gem works with any ruby-based web framework but is especially suited for use with [Sinatra](http://sinatrarb.com), [Padrino](http://padrinorb.com) and Rails.

-If you want to use beanstalk for job processing, consider using Backburner.
+If you want to use beanstalk for your job processing, consider using Backburner.
 Backburner is heavily inspired by Resque and DelayedJob.
-Backburner can be a persistent queue if the beanstalk persistence mode is enabled, supports priority, delays, and timeouts.
 Backburner stores all jobs as simple JSON message payloads.
+Backburner can be a persistent queue if the beanstalk persistence mode is enabled, supports multiple queues, priorities, delays, and timeouts.

 ## Why Backburner?